Despite the odds being stacked against them, FC Bayern may still hold the "biggest advantage" heading into the second leg against PSG | Goal.com Canada

 The Munich side once again demonstrated their impressive resilience and fitness levels in Paris.
 In fact, even more might have been possible in the closing stages.
 "Towards the end, Paris looked tired, were suffering from cramps and were playing for time," analysed Joshua Kimmich.
 "You could really sense it: there was still something to be had.
 A 5–5 draw was on the cards."

-Chief pundit Lothar Matthäus concurred, labelling Bayern "physically superior"; he noted that the Munich side covered almost six additional kilometres and saw clear distress etched on their opponents' faces.
-"Paris were on their last legs, defending with their tongues hanging out," he said.
+Chief pundit Lothar Matthäus concurred, labelling Bayern "physically totally superior".
+The visitors covered almost six kilometres more than their opponents, and Matthäus saw clear signs of distress on Parisian faces.
+"They were on their last legs, defending with their tongues hanging out," he said.

 - AFP

-Michael Diaz, Luis Olise and Harry Kane are near ever-presents in the Bayern Munich lineup.
+Michael Olise, Luis Díaz and Harry Kane are near certainties to start for Bayern Munich.

-The eleven players expected to start for FC Bayern on Wednesday have already clocked up a combined total of 34,153 minutes.
-Their PSG counterparts have managed just 29,463 minutes across the same number of competitive matches.
+The eleven players expected to start for FC Bayern on Wednesday have already racked up a combined 34,153 minutes.
+Their PSG counterparts, despite playing the same number of competitive matches, have logged only 29,463.
 Ten Munich players have already spent over 2,800 minutes on the pitch this season, compared with just three from Paris.

-FC Bayern vs. PSG: Playing time so far for the expected starting line-up
+FC Bayern vs. PSG: Playing time so far for the expected starters

 - Getty Images Sport